KILTprotocol/docs/docs/concepts/07_dip/05_dapp_developer.md

 })
 ```

-The method returns the different components of the proof:
+The method returns the different components of the proof, [which you can see in the example code](https://github.com/KILTprotocol/dip-sdk/blob/9ad141b3757e076744ab8b2d29bcf10bbeaddd9f/tests/dip-provider-template-dip-consumer-template/develop.test.ts#L219):

 -   The provider head proof, which is proof of the provider parachain header on the relay chain.
 -   The commitment proof, which proves the deep commitment for a specific subject, which is the DID URI.